 First, turn the Instant Pot on the sauté setting and brown the meat.
 If you need to drain it, now is the time to do it.

 The ground turkey I used was lean, so it wasn’t necessary.
-I use this hamburger meat chopper to make the job easier.
+I use a hamburger meat chopper to make the job easier.

 The Instant Pot uses pressure to blend all the flavors that would take hours cooked the traditional way.